 #1.
 If test scenarios were all about, “What we are going to test” on the AUT – the test cases are all about “How we are going to test a requirement”.

-For example, if the test scenario is “Validate the Admin login functionality” – This would yield in 3 test cases (or conditions) – Login (successful), Login-unsuccessful when incorrect username is entered, Login-unsuccessful when incorrect password is entered.
-Each test case would in turn have steps to address how we can check a particular test condition is satisfied or not.
+For example, if the test scenario is “Validate the Admin login functionality” – This would yield in 3 test cases (or conditions) – Login (successful), Login-unsuccessful when an incorrect username is entered, Login-unsuccessful when the incorrect password is entered.
+Each test case would, in turn, have steps to address how we can check a particular test condition is satisfied or not.

 #2.
 The input to create a test case document is FRD, Test scenarios created in the earlier step and any other reference documents if present.

 #3.
 The test cases documentation is an important deliverable by the QA team and is shared to BA, PM and other teams when done for their feedback.

 #4.
 Work is divided among the team members and each member is going to be responsible for creating test cases for a certain module or a part of a certain module.

 #5.
 Just like with the test scenarios, before we begin Test case documentation, a common template has to be agreed upon.
 Practically anything can be used to create test cases.
 The 2 most often used choices are MS Excel and MS word.

 #6.
 The MS word template looks something like this: